 Such systems are applicable to special test considerations/requirements as detailed in this section.
-Certain design elements of a system may not be addressed in this protocol and additional testing may be required at the discretion of FM Approvals.
+Certain design elements of a system may not be addressed in this protocol and additional testing may be required at the discretion of the certification agency.